PistachioPony/gamesparks-docs/API Documentation/Message API/Multiplayer/ChallengeLapsedMessage.md

 # ChallengeLapsedMessage

+@Deprecated

 A message indicating that the challenge has reached its end time but was not yet started.

+This message is no longer used.
+Instead, a ChallengeExpiredMessage will be triggered.

 ## Request Parameters